[LUM#9] Humans: A Carcinogenic Species

 Light pollution

-In addition to this chemical pollution, wild animals are facing another type of environmental change: light pollution.
-Studies show that exposure to artificial light at night disrupts the production of melatonin, the hormone that regulates the biological clock in humans.
+In addition to this chemical pollution, wild animals face another type of environmental change: light pollution.
+In humans, studies show that exposure to artificial light at night disrupts the production of melatonin, the hormone that regulates the biological clock.
 This disruption is associated with a higher risk of cancer.
-"Birds exposed to nighttime light pollution also experience disruptions to their circadian rhythm and melatonin production.
-We are now even seeing species where some pairs nest on streetlights in cities, " explains Mathieu Giraudeau.
+“Birds exposed to nighttime light pollution also experience disruptions in their circadian rhythm and melatonin production.
+We are even now seeing species where some pairs nest on streetlights in cities, explains Mathieu Giraudeau.

 Dietary changes

 Researchers have identified a third factor that may increase the incidence of cancer in animals: diet.
-"This is a particularly significant problem in urban areas, whether it's food distributed to animals in parks or wild animals feeding from trash cans.
-This diet does not meet their needs and leads to micronutrient deficiencies and changes in the microbiome that may be associated with cancer, " explains the researcher .
-And urban animals are not the only ones affected: for example, one study showed that 92% of griffon vultures had residues of fluoroquinolones, a family of antibiotics administered to livestock whose carcasses are consumed by scavengers, and which have carcinogenic properties.
+“This is a particularly significant issue in urban areas, whether it involves food distributed to them in parks or wild animals foraging in trash cans.
+This diet does not meet their nutritional needs and leads to micronutrient deficiencies and changes in the microbiome that may be linked to cancer, explains the researcher.
+And urban animals aren’t the only ones affected: for example, a study showed that 92% of griffon vultures had residues of fluoroquinolones, a family of antibiotics administered to livestock whose carcasses are consumed by scavengers and which possess carcinogenic properties.

 New therapeutic strategies

-Despite a lack of data lamented by researchers, they are categorical: all animal species studied are affected by cancer.
-"This phenomenon remains largely unstudied; we know the prevalence of cancer in only 31 vertebrate species," notes the researcher, who believes that cancer is greatly underestimated in wildlife.
-"We now need to collect more data in the field to better assess cancer in wild populations and experimentally verify the impact of human activities on animals, " explains Mathieu Giraudeau.
+Despite a lack of data that researchers lament, they are unequivocal: all the animal species studied are affected by cancer.
+“This phenomenon remains largely understudied; we know the prevalence of cancer for only 31 vertebrate species, notes the researcher, who believes that cancer is greatly underestimated in wildlife.
+“We now need, on the one hand, to collect more data in the field to better assess cancer in wild populations and, on the other hand, to experimentally verify the impact of human activities on animals, explains Mathieu Giraudeau.

-This field of research is of particular interest to scientists as it opens up new avenues in the fight against cancer in humans.
-"Some animal species develop adaptations to survive in polluted environments, while others are more resistant to cancer.
-If we can better understand these phenomena, we can consider developing new therapeutic strategies to fight this disease by drawing inspiration from the anti-cancer defenses developed by these species."
+This field of research is of particular interest to scientists because it opens up new avenues in the fight against cancer in humans.
+“Some animal species develop adaptations to survive in polluted environments, while others are more resistant to cancer.
+If we can better understand these phenomena, we may be able to develop new therapeutic strategies to combat this disease by drawing inspiration from the anti-cancer defenses developed by these species.”